 It’s a solid analytics tool that is easy to set up and easy to use, which makes it ideal for those who don’t enjoy tinkering with tech and would rather spend less time on analytics and more time on their businesses.

-You can start using GoSquared’s analytics software for free and then upgrade as your traffic grows.
-If you opt for the Suite, instead, price starts at £79/month ($96/month):
+You can start using GoSquared’s analytics software from $9/month and then upgrade as your traffic grows.

 Hitsteps offers real-time analytics with features such as heatmaps, page analysis, company profiles, profile visualizing, reports, and more.